taikedz/vefirewall/README.md

 to perform some port forwarding from the host's port 8080 to some internal server on port 80.

-## SSH

-By default, the port of the SSH daemon is detected and added to the allowed incoming ports.
-To cancel this behaviour, set the NOSSH variable:

-	NOSSH=true vef apply default

 ## Pre-configured sets

 VEFirewall comes with a few sets pre-configured:

-* `default` which should satisfy a general use-case
+* `basic` which should satisfy a general use-case, locking down incoming ports
 * `lxc` which sets up the correct forwarding parameters for exposing containers; examples of exposure code are in the raw files
 * `lockdown` which closes everything except the active SSH port
 * `open-unsafe` which simply opens up the firewall completely